Darryl O'Young: Sportscars

-Darryl completed a motor racing hat-trick on 16 November 2008 when he took top honors at the Windsor Arch Macau GT Cup, driving a Porsche 997 GT3 Cup.
+O'Young completed a motor racing hat-trick on 16 November 2008, when he took top honors at the Windsor Arch Macau GT Cup, driving a Porsche 997 GT3 Cup.
 He beats Danny Watts by more than two seconds.
 This was the third time he has won in a Porsche in Macau.

-In 2009, Darryl announced that he would compete the entire 2009 FIA GT Championship season.
+In 2009, O'Young announced that he would compete the entire 2009 FIA GT Championship season.
 He drove in the GT2 category in a Porsche GT3 RSR partnered with Porsche Junior Driver, Marco Holzer, with Belgium-based Prospeed Competition, the official Porsche factory-supported team in the FIA GT championship.
-In doing so, the 29-year-old was the first Chinese race driver to compete a full championship in the FIA GT.
+In doing so, he was the first Chinese race driver to compete a full championship in the FIA GT.

-In 2009, Darryl also competed in the Porsche Carrera Cup Asia for Team Jebsen, his 6th and final season for the team, where he finished 3rd overall in the championship standings at the end of the year.
+In 2009, O'Young also competed in the Porsche Carrera Cup Asia for Team Jebsen, his sixth and final season for the team, where he finished third overall in the championship standings at the end of the year.

-In addition, in 2009, Darryl entered the 24 hours of Le Mans for the first time in his career driving a Porsche GT3 RSR.
+In addition, in 2009, O'Young entered the 24 hours of Le Mans for the first time in his career driving a Porsche GT3 RSR.
 The Chinese driver spearheaded the driver line up made up of Phillip Hesnault of France and Plamen Kralev of Bulgaria.
 He drove for the first ever Hong Kong team entry, Endurance Asia Team which was managed by Thierry Perrier.
 The team was the first ever Hong Kong/Chinese team entry in the race's 77-year history.
 The car broke down after 16 hours and was unclassified.

-At the end of 2009, Darryl was invited for his first ARCA Stock Car Test on the Daytona International Speedway.
+At the end of 2009, O'Young was invited for his first ARCA Stock Car Test on the Daytona International Speedway.
 He completed a successful test for Starbeast Motorsport while sharing a car that day with ex-Formula 1 driver, Narain Karthikeyan.

-In 2010, Darryl made his first out of six appearances at the 24 hours of Daytona in his career, driving a Porsche GT3 Cup for Vancouver-based, Bullet Racing owned by Steve Paquette.
+In 2010, O'Young made his first out of six appearances at the 24 hours of Daytona in his career, driving a Porsche GT3 Cup for Vancouver-based, Bullet Racing owned by Steve Paquette.
 The driver line-up included Ross Bentley, Sean McIntosh, and ex-Porsche factory driver Kees Nierop.
-They ran as high as 3rd place in class and 14th overall near the 13th hour mark of the race, but an incident during the night after an off track excursion by one of the drivers ended all hopes of race victory for the team.
+They ran as high as third place in class and 14th overall near the 13th hour mark of the race, but an incident during the night after an off track excursion by one of the drivers ended all hopes of race victory for the team.
 They completed the race 20th overall and 13th in the GT class.